afkummer/sbpo2019-fix-and-optimize/README.md

 To build the project, you first need to use the `cmake` utility to generate the makefile.

 1. Browse to the `build` directory and issue the command `cmake .. -DCPLEX_ROOT_DIR=$CPX` to generate the makefile.
-Replace the `$CPX` to the path were the CPLEX solver is installed.
+Replace the `$CPX` with the path were the CPLEX solver is installed.
 This directory must contains the `cplex` and `concert` directories.

 2. Run `make` to build the binaries.
 The main executable is called `fixAndOptimize`.